JJJV/swift-classVSstruct-reading-swift-intro-000/README.md

 Does this code work?
 Why or why not?

+// ANSWER:  Both functions need to be declared as mutating in oder to change the value for variable balance

 ### Question 8

 Can you fix the `BankAccount` struct so it _does_ work?

+// ANSWER: See previous answer

 ### Question 9